clusternet/clusternet/README.md

   status, etc;
 - setting up a websocket connection that provides full-duplex communication channels over a single TCP connection to parent cluster;

+`clusternet-scheduelr` is responsible for

+- scheduling resources/feeds to matched child clusters based on `SchedulingStrategy`;

 `clusternet-hub` is responsible for